vb64/django.admin.filters/README.md

 )
 ```

-After that, connect the static files of the library.
+Then connect the static files of the library.

 ```bash
 manage.py collectstatic